 - Cornstarch: This is a thickening agent.
 You can substitute it with flour, but remember to cook it out to avoid a raw flour taste.

-- Butter: This adds richness to the gravy.
-If you're dairy-free, you could use margarine.
+- Butter: If you're dairy-free, you could use margarine.

 Step by Step Instructions